top of page

 All experiments are included in four versions and can be quickly and easily assigned to the appropriate experiments thanks to the color scheme of the individual modules.
 The transparent housings of the individual modules make the experiments particularly clear and increase the students' enthusiasm for experimentation.
 All utensils are easy to store in the cube and can therefore be set up and dismantled quickly.

 The practical cube stool in which the experiments are stored also fits visually into the students' learning environment as a piece of furniture.
-The plain and simple shape gives the electrical components so much space that they invite safe and independent exploration.
+The plain and the simple shape give the electrical components so much space offering safe and independent exploration.
 The individual components are easy to understand and can be used without any concerns.

 Due to its stable and robust construction and intuitive operation, the cube is particularly suitable for use in primary schools.
 Thanks to the cube's modern and wireless charging system, the research set can be used in class at any time and without a long lead time.
 The charging system can also be expanded to include a photovoltaic module in order to experience various methods of generating electricity.